benmvp/slides/2016/connect/nav-react.md

 - Facebook came up with GraphQL, a generic query language for APIs
 - Relay is a connection of React to GraphQL
 - Falcor models all backend data as a single Virtual JSON object & clients request a subset of the model on-demand
+- It has a JavaScript API
 - In both cases you get only the data you want, nothing more, nothing less
+- Gotta change your traditional REST API to be compatible

 =====